CCSIR/PHP-EXIF-Backdoors-generator-using-custom-shellcode/README.md

 > Another interesting point is that the image that we generate still loads and works properly.

-> Started from Sucuri Research.
+> Started from Sucuri Research ( http://blog.sucuri.net/2013/07/malware-hidden-inside-jpg-exif-headers.html )

 * __Version__ : 1.0